pdpipe/pdpipe/pdpipe/documentation.md

 =========

 The awesome Tirthajyoti Sarkar wrote [an excellent practical introduction on how to use pdpipe](https://tirthajyoti.github.io/Notebooks/Pandas-pipeline-with-pdpipe).
 Read it now [on his website](https://tirthajyoti.github.io/Notebooks/Pandas-pipeline-with-pdpipe)!

+For a thorough overview of all the capabilities of `pdpipe`, continue below:

 Pipeline Stages
 ---------------